California Promise Program

 • If eligible for financial aid, meet the annual financial aid application deadlines to receive financial aid

-• For Transfer students only: your major and concentration at CSUMB must match your AAT/AS
+• For transfer students only: your major and concentration at CSUMB must match your AA-T/AS-T

 Ready to sign the CA Promise Pledge?